-Common Houseleek (Sempervivum tectorum), also known as Hens and Chicks, are low growing evergreen succulent plants that look a little like rubbery roses.
-They are considered alpine or rock garden plants, because of their hardiness and drought resistance.
-The original rosette, the ‘Hen’ produces tiny rosette offsets that are known as the ‘Chicks’.
+Sempervivum tectorum, commonly known as Common Houseleek or Hens and Chicks, is a low-growing succulent plant.
+It is considered an alpine or rock garden plant because of its hardiness and drought resistance.
+The main rosette, the "hen," produces small rosette offsets known as the "chicks."

-The name for the genus “Sempervivum" is Latin for "live forever”.
-They don’t really live forever, but since they produce the ‘chicks’ or plantlets, they seem to last forever.
+The genus name "Sempervivum" is Latin for "live forever."
+The plants do not really live forever, but they seem to last forever since they produce the "chicks."

-Water: As succulents, Common Houseleek plants are accustomed to very little water.
+Water: As succulent, it is accustomed to very little water.

-Temperature: The ideal temperature for hens and chicks is between 65 and 75 °F (18 and 24 °C).
-When temperatures zoom upwards or plummet down, the plants become semi-dormant and will cease growing.
+Temperature: The ideal temperature for Common Houseleeks is between 65 and 75 °F (18 and 24 °C).
+When temperatures zoom upwards or plummet down, the plants become semi-dormant and cease growing.

-Soil: Common Houseleek as with most succulents, need excellent drainage.
+Soil: As with most succulents, Common Houseleek needs excellent drainage.
 Poor, sandy soil would be just fine.
-You could work some peat into heavier soil, to lighten them and improve drainage.
+You could work some peat into heavier soil to lighten them and improve drainage.
 Soil pH should be in the neutral range, 6.6 to 7.5.

 Fertilizer: No fertilizer is needed.

-Don’t plant your Common Houseleeks too deeply.
+Do not plant your Common Houseleeks too deeply.
 Dig a shallow hole and spread the roots.
 Cover to the crown of the plant and tamp the soil gently so that the plant is firm in the ground.
-Water lightly, but you don’t need to water newly planted Common Houseleek every day, the way you would with non-succulents.
+Water lightly, but you do not need to water newly planted Common Houseleek every day, the way you would with nonsucculents.
 Common Houseleeks need to let their roots dry out between waterings.

-Seeds can be sprinkled on top of a soil, gravel mix and kept moderately moist until they germinate.
+Seeds can be sprinkled on a soil gravel mix and kept moderately moist until they germinate.
 Once they sprout, sprinkle some fine gravel around them as mulch.
 Seeds are usually started in pots and then transferred to the garden as seedlings.
-You can start your seeds in the fall and transplant in the spring.
+You can sow your seeds in the fall and transplant the seedlings in the spring.

 Common Houseleeks will spread by underground roots.
-Each plant multiplies by at last 4, in a growing season, by producing little offset plantlets all around the perimeter of the ‘Hen’.
-These are the ‘Chicks’.
-The Chicks can be snapped off and replanted elsewhere at any time.
+Each plant multiplies by at last 4, in a growing season, by producing little offset all around the perimeter of the "hen."
+These are the "chicks."
+They can be snapped off and replanted elsewhere at any time.

 Once established, maintenance of Common Houseleeks is minimal.
-You’ll need to remove the old hens, after they flower, and divide chicks as needed.
-Except in extremely hot, dry situations, you won’t even need to give them supplemental water.
+You will need to remove the old hens after they flower and divide chicks as needed.
+Except in extremely hot, dry situations, you will not even need to give them supplemental water.